jaytimm/jtimm_web/content/resources/_index.md

 banner = 'banners/resources.png'
 +++

-This page is a bit of a repository for links to odds and ends, including R-packages, Shiny apps, code-snippets, and other on-going projects.
+This page is a bit of a repository for links to odds and ends, including Shiny apps, code-snippets, and other on-going projects.

 ---